 In order to activate the interchange for development, it will also be necessary to develop some kind of land use management for the area.
-Options for this are discussed elsewhere in this document, but there is a risk that, with the availability of utilities in the area, certain development might occur that would make it more difficult to secure the types of development that are desired for the interchange in the future.
+Options for this are discussed elsewhere in this document but the risk is real that, with the availability of utilities in the area, certain uses might occur that would make it more difficult to secure the types of development that are desired for the interchange.

-It will also be important that the property owners around the interchange, and along the SR 32 corridor, be engaged as partners in the future economic development plans for the area.
+It will also be important that the property owners around the interchange and along the SR 32 corridor be engaged as partners in the future economic development plans for the area.
 These partnerships may be loose discussions of common interest, may formalize into development agreements to expand additional infrastructure into the area and jointly market property together or may result in something in between.
 In any case, having strong relationships with potentially impacted property owners will be very important to support future development activities.